KMS Fusion: Siegel passes

-The Experimental Setup
+The experimental setup

 In order for KMS Fusion to achieve ICF, the following equipment was necessary: a mode-locked YAG oscillator, a CILAS vk640 laser, an 80-mm rod amplifier, seven 10-cm clear-aperture GE disk amplifier units, two aspheric mirrors, and two ellipsoidal lenses.
 A single 30 ps pulse started at the oscillator by a laser-driven spark gap was divided into a specific number of temporarily delayed pulses which were attenuated and recombined into a tailored pulse shape.
 The initial pulse was kept short in order to protect the laser from damage.
 The tailored pulse was amplified by the laser and the 80-mm amplifier and then, after travelling 30 m, it entered the GE disk amplifiers where it was split into two sub-beams.
 These sub-beams, using the lenses and the mirrors, were directed onto the fuel pellet to provide energy.

 In order for the laser energy applied to the fuel pellet to be nearly uniform and orthogonal to the surface of the pellet, the pellet needed to be aligned perfectly.
 The pellet needed to be placed in the focus point of both of the mirrors.
 This is achieved by “using a continuous wave YAG laser which is collinear with and is divergence-matched to main laser.”
 Once the KMS Fusion team had the correct setup, they used small longitudinal displacements to apply the laser energy uniformly.
 After KMS Fusion started using government contracts for funding, they primarily became a fuel pellet fabrication facility.
 They perfected the method to producing fuel pellets to the point where they were able to produce them for less than a hundredth of a cent.

-Government Contracts
+Government contracts

 In May 1978, a report by Comptroller General Elmer B. Staats to the Chairman of the House Committee on Armed Services was submitted that reviewed two prior government contracts of KMS Fusion.
 The two contracts in under review were the first two years of public funding for KMS Fusion.
 The Department of Energy (DoE) had awarded KMS Fusion contracts for 1976 and 1977.
 After the death of Kip Siegel in 1975, KMS Fusion survived for one year on his life insurance but then needed a way to earn funding, resulting in new government contracts.
 By February 10, 1978, KMS Fusion had received $22 million in federal funding.